chandramouli-sastry/deep_Mahalanobis_detector/README.md

 ## Change log
 Added a setup.sh file and made necessary changes to extract detection results on cropped versions of LSUN and TinyImageNet and the CIFAR counterparts.
-Running the setup.sh yields the <i>resnet_results.txt</i> and <i>densenet_results.txt</i> files.
+Running the setup.sh yields the <i>resnet_results.txt</i> and <i>densenet_results.txt</i> files along with <i>*_odin.txt</i> files.

 # A Simple Unified Framework for Detecting Out-of-Distribution Samples and Adversarial Attacks